 Scenes, nodes and game objects

 Games are built with scenes in Godot.
 A scene contains a tree of nodes that in turn can be other scenes.
 Thanks to Godot’s scene system, the game objects can be mapped to scenes that can be developed and tested separately.
-The relations between my scenes look something like this:

 Nodes for a scene tree can be defined in the Godot editor but you can also instantiate nodes from code which is very useful when you need to spawn many objects with random parameters.